Music History, Music Theory, and Ear Training.

 There are two sessions for review courses – summer and fall.

 The summer session runs at double-speed for seven weeks.
-For Summer 2020, it will run June 22–August 9.
+For Summer 2021, it will run June 21–August 8.
+The Ear Training Review Course runs one extra week, ending August 13.
 You do not have to take the summer session of the course.
 If you place into a review course, you may study on your own over the summer and retake the test in August.

 The fall session runs during the 14-week fall semester.
 The review classes are still online, but they run concurrently with all fall courses.
 If you place into a review course after the August testing period, you automatically will be enrolled in that review class.
 Postponing seminar enrollment any later puts you at risk of not graduating on time.